tigawanna/frens/.context/code-style.md

 - Node.js & Express: create the server-side logic and handle requests. - GraphQL: Design and implement the API to serve client data.
 Use GraphQL to efficiently fetch the data required by your frontend.
 - Prisma ORM & PostgreSQL: manage your database interactions, design your schema, and perform queries through Prisma while persisting data in PostgreSQL.

+When defining relay graphql fragments:
+- try building the UI and make sure the types are imported and passed in correctly
+- define the fragments at the bottom of the components
+- do not inline into the useLazyLoadQuery. usePaginatedQuery or useFragment...
+- and never forget to pass in the required generics into those hooks